Helena Hunger Games to help feed those in need - Shelby County Reporter

 Perry said that if this event is successful it will hopefully go forward as an annual contest, to help specifically benefit charities within the city of Helena.

-For the contest, the items needed include food items like peanut butter, jelly, spaghetti noodles and sauce, box meals, canned fruits, juice, dry milk, Cesar also, condiments, canned foods, rice, pasta and other non-perishable items.
+For the contest, the items needed include food items like peanut butter, jelly, spaghetti noodles and sauce, box meals, canned fruits, juice, dry milk, condiments, canned foods, rice, pasta and other non-perishable items.

-They are also looking to take in items like paper products, toiletries, cleaning products, baby diapers and adult pull-ups, and that they would also accept monetary donations for those who would rather support that way.
+They are also looking to take in items like paper products, toiletries, cleaning products, baby diapers and adult pull-ups, and they would also accept monetary donations for those who would rather support that way.

-“You can drop off items in the boxes outside of the Sports Complex or Venmo a monetary donation @Hhg35080 be sure to note North or South,” Perry said.
+“You can drop off items in the boxes outside of the Sports Complex or Venmo a monetary donation @Hhg35080.
+Be sure to note North or South,” Perry said.
 “The money donated will help with people’s utility Bills, medical bills and, of course, food needs.
 These organizations focus on helping the people of Shelby County.”

-T-shirts are also being sold as part of the contest and will benefit the charities as well, which are being sold on Bygeorgeusa.com
+T-shirts are also being sold as part of the contest and will benefit the charities as well, which are being sold on Bygeorgeusa.com.

 Virtual adaptive art class helps those with special needs be creative